Registering with a GP during the COVID-19 pandemic

 New patients joining the practice will require an appointment with one of our practice nurses.
 When you ask to register with us we will make an appointment for this purpose.
-Please download and complete the attached questionnaire and registration form and bring these with you for your new patient medical.
+Please download and complete the attached questionnaire and registration form (PDF, 764KB) and bring these with you for your new patient medical.

 Please note: you will need the latest version of Adobe Reader to complete the the registration form.

 Alternatively you will be given this to complete when you attend to register before seeing the nurse.
 You will need proof of identity, a sample of urine (bottles available at reception) and a list of current medication.
 At the appointment your medical needs will be assessed and current medication recorded.

 If you find you cannot attend your New Patient Medical appointment it is important that you let us know in advance so that we might cancel/reschedule your appointment.
 Patients who fail to attend this appointment will not be accepted into our practice list.

 Documentation Required For New Patient Registration